yuhuashangedward/work/readme.txt

 Github is a public place where we can share our project with anyone.

-Ceating a new branch is quick.
+Ceating a new branch is quick & simple.